xu-bu/aws-backend/README.md

 docker network connect bank-network postgres12 docker run --name simplebank --network bank-network -p 8080:8080 -e GIN_MODE=release -e DB_SOURCE="postgresql://root:secret@postgres/simple_bank?sslmode=disable" simplebank:latest
 ```
 Now, the server is running.
 Since it's release mode, there will be no text before we send a request.
+If wanna change Dockerfile and test it again, you need to delete simplebank container and run the code above again.

 # Create ECR and user on AWS
 1. Go to AWS, create a free-tier eligible instance and a Amazon ECR named simplebank.
 Go to deploy.yml, change aws-region and add secrets in github.